Human trafficking bills wind through Georgia legislature

-The Georgia Senate passed legislation Thursday, June 18, that would punish convicted human traffickers who transport victims via commercial vehicles by banning them from obtaining a commercial driver’s license.
+The Georgia Senate passed legislation Thursday that would additionally punish convicted human traffickers by banning them from obtaining a commercial driver’s license.

 House Bill 823, by Rep. Houston Gaines, would impose a lifetime ban on driving a commercial vehicle for persons convicted of human trafficking-related offenses.
 The ban would only apply to people who used commercial vehicles to traffic victims.